What Is Mantle Cell Lymphoma?

 These cancer cells start to form tumors in your lymph nodes.
 They may enter your blood or lymph channels and spread to other lymph nodes, as well as your bone marrow (the soft center where blood cells are made), digestive tract, spleen, and liver.

 Often, mantle cell lymphoma has spread to other parts of your body by the time you get a diagnosis.
-Although in most cases it can't be cured, treatment and support can help you live longer and better.
-And researchers are looking for new treatments that can help you live longer with better quality of life
+Researchers are looking for new treatments that can help you live longer with better quality of life

 Doctors aren't sure why people get mantle cell lymphoma.

-You can't "catch" it like you do a cold.
-But scientists believe that most people with this disease, and other lymphomas that affect B-cell lymphocytes, share a "mutation" or change in some of their genes.
+You can't "catch" it the way you do a cold.
+But scientists believe that most people who have this disease, and other lymphomas that affect B-cell lymphocytes, share a "mutation," or change, in some of their genes.

 This change triggers the release in your body of a protein called cyclin D1, which is in charge of cell growth.
 Too much leads to the uncontrolled growth of a certain type of B cell, causing mantle cell lymphoma.